List of Colorado Avalanche draft picks

 This is a complete list of ice hockey players who were drafted in the National Hockey League Entry Draft by the Colorado Avalanche franchise.
 It includes every player who was drafted, regardless of whether they played for the team.
 The Colorado Avalanche franchise was founded in Quebec, Canada, with the name Quebec Nordiques.
-In 1995, the franchise moved to Denver, Colorado, and since then has won two Stanley Cups.
+In 1995, the franchise moved to Denver, Colorado, and since then has won three Stanley Cups.